Exploring the Beautiful South Rim of the Grand Canyon

 The Rim Trail – The Rim trail is a 13 mile hike from the South Kalibab trailhead to Hermit’s Rest.
 You can walk as little or as much as you like as free bus shuttles are conveniently located every mile or so along the route.
 Whenever you tire, just take the shuttle back.
 There are many wonderful scenic overlooks, several museums, and an interpretative Trail of Time to keep you busy along the way.

-Mule rides – One of the most unique ways to explore the gorgeous scenery is by taking a mule ride, which will take you along the rim or down into the canyon.
+Mule rides – One of the most unique ways to explore the gorgeous scenery is by booking a mule ride, which will take you along the rim or down into the canyon.
 Trips fill up fast, so plan in advance to get your desired date.
 Check out the variety of mule rides available at the South Rim.
-Note that they are quite expensive, and hiking the canyon offers better views and a better workout!
+Note that these rides, while scenic, are quite expensive, and hiking the canyon offers better views and a better workout!

-Helicopter tours – Maverick Tours offers a 45-50 min tour which departs from the South Rim.
-Although pricey at $299 per person, it’s a small price to pay for a once-in-a-lifetime experience.
+Helicopter tours – Maverick Tours offers 45 min tours which departs from the South Rim.
+Although pricey at $349 per person, it’s a small price to pay for a once-in-a-lifetime experience.